prancheta-apps/prancheta-apps/quadro-tatico-futsal-en.md

     As some jurisdictions do not allow limitations on implied warranties, or limitations on liability for consequential or incidental damages, these limitations may not apply to you.</p>
 <h2>5.
 Precision of materials</h2>
-<p>The materials appearing on the Quadro Tático de Futsal website could include technical, typographical, or photographic errors.
+<p>The materials appearing on the Futsal Tactical Board website could include technical, typographical, or photographic errors.
     Futsal Tactical Board does not warrant that any material in its application is accurate, complete or current.
 Tactical Board de Futsal may make changes to the materials contained at any time without notice.
-Nonetheless, Quadro Tactical Futsal does not make any commitment to update the materials.</p>
+Nonetheless, Futsal Tactical Board does not make any commitment to update the materials.</p>
 <h2>6.
 Links</h2>
 <p>Futsal Tactical Board has not analyzed all websites linked to its application and is not responsible for the content of
     no linked site.
 The use of